-MTE 3 - ALGEBRA BASICS (1 CR.)

-Includes basic operations with algebraic expressions and solving simple algebraic equations using signed numbers with emphasis on applications.
-Credits not applicable toward graduation.
-Prerequisite: Placement recommendation or MTE 2.
-Lecture 4 hours per week for 1⁄4 semester.
+MTE 3 - ALGEBRA BASICS ......
+1 CR Includes basic operations with algebraic expressions and solving simple algebraic equations using signed

-MTE 4 - FIRST DEGREE EQUATIONS AND INEQUALITIES IN ONE VARIABLE (1 CR.)
+MTE 4 - FIRST DEGREE EQUATIONS & INEQUALITIES IN ONE VARIABLE.....
+1 CR

-Includes solving first degree equations and inequalities containing one variable, and using them to solve application problems.
+Includes solving first degree equations and inequalities containing one variable and using them to solve application problems.
 Emphasizes applications and problem solving.
 Credits not applicable toward graduation.
 Prerequisite: Placement recommendation or MTE 3.
 Lecture 4 hours per week for 1/4 semester.

-MTE 5 - LINEAR EQUATIONS, INEQUALITIES, AND SYSTEMS OF LINEAR EQUATIONS IN TWO VARIABLES (1 CR.)
+MTE 5 - LINEAR EQUATIONS, INEQUALITIES, & SYSTEMS OF LINEAR EQUATIONS IN TWO VARIABLES . . . . . . . . . . . . . . .
+1 CR

-Includes finding the equation of a line, graphing linear equations and inequalities in two variables and solving systems of two linear equations.
+Includes finding the equation of a line, graphing linear equations and inequalities in two variables, and solving systems of two linear equations.
 Emphasizes writing and graphing equations using the slope of the line, points on the line, and applications.
 Credits not applicable toward graduation.
 Prerequisite: Placement recommendation or MTE 4.
 Lecture 4 hours per week for 1/4 semester.

-MTE 6 - EXPONENTS, FACTORING, AND POLYNOMIAL EQUATIONS (1 CR.)
+MTE 6 - EXPONENTS, FACTORING, & POLYNOMIAL EQUATIONS . . . . . . . .
+1 CR